 Caregiving at the end of life involves much more than the practical tasks of helping a person with cancer.
 It’s also about letting your loved one know, through your words and actions, of your love and commitment.
 It’s about promoting an atmosphere of peaceful acceptance.
 Your role as a caregiver is a challenging one.
 You will need support, too, as you do the important work of comforting and supporting your loved one.

 Here are some things to consider when you are caring for someone who is near the end of life:

 Expect an altered appetite.
-Providing food and drink is a basic way of showing that we care for someone.
-As cancer progresses, however, your loved one’s need for food and drink will likely diminish.
 He or she may decline food or be unable to eat or drink.
-Be aware that a seriously ill person can choke on food or fluid.
-Talk with your health care team about the best way to respond to changes in your loved one’s appetite.
+Talk with the health care team about the best way to respond to changes in your loved one’s appetite.

 Don’t forget humor.
 If your loved one has always enjoyed humor, resist the idea that you need to be somber or solemn around him or her now.

 Look after yourself.
 Being a caregiver requires strength and stamina.
 You need to care for yourself so that you can give your loved one the support and care that he or she needs.

 Get help with practical tasks.
 A hospice nurse,or home health aide can assist with the practical aspects.

 As the primary caregiver, it will be up to you and the health care team to make sure that all of the patient’s needs are met.